 The CELTA can be taken as a four-week, intensive course, a slightly slower paced five-week course, or part-time for longer.
 Many IH schools offer at least one of these options, and you can see the list of school locations here.
 Before starting your CELTA course – and, indeed, during it – our CELTA tutors advise doing a few things to ensure you’re as prepared as possible so that you can maximise your time on the course.

 “[Preparation] is so important because while you’re doing the course, you won’t have much time to do extra reading,” Liz explains.
 “Do as much as you can, especially if your grammar is not very good – I would say brush up on your grammar, and maybe talk to people who have done the course before, or have done a similar course.”

 Charlie agrees, and adds, “It’s a four-week course, but you need to think of it as a bigger commitment than just the four weeks.
 Trainees really need a good month before the course of reading as much as they can, watching videos online, doing an online grammar course, buy a grammar book.
 At the very least, they should learn the parts of speech and the names of tenses.”

 He recommends booking “at least one day of observation” at an IH school, or another language school, to observe classes at different levels.

 Organisation and good time management while you’re doing your CELTA are “absolutely key”, Liz adds.
 “Also, get to know the students that you’re teaching.
 The most important thing you can do as a teacher is know your students.
 Talk to them outside the classroom, get to know them as people as well as students in your classroom,” she says.

-Before she signs of, Liz has one final note of advice.
-“And the last thing is… get enough sleep!”
+Before she signs off, Liz has one final note of advice.
+“The last thing is… get enough sleep!”